toddledev/documentation/docs/12-workflows/02-working-with-workflows/index.md

 1. Click the [kbd]+[kbd] button
 2. Choose a name for the parameter
-3. Assign an optional test value; this value is only valid in the editor and will not affect your application in production
+3. Assign an optional test value; this value is only available in the editor and will not affect your application in production

 ## Nodes